MaterializeInc/materialize/doc/developer/design/20230531_system_privileges.md

 - Where in the catalog should system privileges be stored?
 One option is in `mz_roles`.
 Another option is in a new table with a single column for system privileges.
-- Should we use the existing `mz_acl_item` for system privileges or create a new type?
+- Should we use the existing `mz_aclitem` for system privileges or create a new type?